mkrupczak3/Ask-Your-Document/README.md

 Ask Your Document is a Python script that allows you to extract information from a PDF document using a query written in plain language.
 The script uses the OpenAI's `gpt-3.5-turbo-16k` model and [llama-index](https://github.com/awesome-openai/gpt_index) library to read and understand the document, and then provides answers to your queries based on the content of the document.

-## Prerequisites

-- Python 3.11: If you don't already have Python 3.11 installed on your system, you can download it from the official Python [website](https://www.python.org/).
-- OpenAI API Key: You will need to obtain an API key from OpenAI.
-You can get your API key from the OpenAI [website](https://platform.openai.com/account/api-keys).
-- pip packages: various packages for python, installable with `pip` as described below

 # GUI Version:

 ## Installation